Daniel Evans of SME Web took time out to speak to Carole Burman, MD about how MAD-HR is making a difference to businesses.

 Q: How has technology changed the HR industry over the last five years?

 One part of HR that has been most impacted by technology is recruitment.
 Gone are the days when applicants search for jobs in the local newspaper or on noticeboards.
 It’s all about social media platforms (such as LinkedIn) or job boards – recruiters can be much more targeted in seeking out suitable applicants for their roles now.
 In larger organisations, applications are now often sifted by a computer programme using keyword searches.

-Training and development has also hugely benefitted from technological advancement.
-Entire management teams no longer have to activate their out of office for a day’s training, leaving businesses devoid of leadership.
-MAD-HR believes there is still a place for face to face training, however businesses are demanding a more flexible, cost effective and time effective approach, which is why we are embracing technology and developing our online training product range as well as our Online HR Toolkit, providing managers with all the documentation they need to manage their people, at the touch of a button.
+Training and development have also hugely benefitted from technological advancement.
+Entire management teams no longer have to activate their out-of-the-office for a day’s training, leaving businesses devoid of leadership.
+MAD-HR believes there is still a place for face to face training, however, businesses are demanding a more flexible, cost-effective and time-effective approach, which is why we are embracing technology and developing our online training product range as well as our Online HR Toolkit, providing managers with all the documentation they need to manage their people, at the touch of a button.